 Famous singers, movie stars and even first-time Oscar winners may find themselves in this dilemma.
 As a result, even kind acts offered with the purest of motives can be questioned by the powerful, diminishing the potential for closeness.

-Leonardo DiCaprio explained his experience of how power can be a curse: “I had better success meeting girls before Titanic…there wasn’t a perception of her talking to me for only one reason.”
+In the study, the researchers cite Leonardo DiCaprio explaining his experience with how power can be a curse: “I had better success meeting girls before Titanic…there wasn’t a perception of her talking to me for only one reason.”

-We also find this phenomenon applies to life in business.
+The researchers also find this phenomenon in business.
 Individuals who hold a commanding role can find the deluge of admirers to be isolating.
 This isolation can stem from a lack of trust and reciprocity of those surrounding you.

 Findings from an online study investigated how power affects responses to favours.
 The results revealed that individuals who received favours from a subordinate versus an equal-powered peer reported less trust and a lower desire to reciprocate the favour.
 Another study showed that this effect of power on trust only happened after favours, but not after normal work exchanges.

-Favours can be an effective relationship-building tool for those on equal power levels, our findings suggest.
-However, those with pure motives should recognise that offering favours may not be the surest path to win the heart of a power-holder.
-These results also point to one reason that those at the top of the hierarchy may feel so isolated: their power impedes their ability to engage in the basics of relationship-building behaviours.
-Reciprocity and trust are key building blocks of relationship development.
+Favours can be an effective relationship-building tool for those on equal power levels, the findings suggest.
+However, those with pure motives should recognize that offering favours may not be the surest path to win the heart of a power-holder.
+These results also point to one reason that those at the top of the hierarchy may feel so isolated: “their power impedes their ability to engage in the basics of relationship-building behaviours.
+Reciprocity and trust are key building blocks of relationship development,” says Dr Inesi.

 Marriage can be seen as the ultimate example of relationship closeness.
 However, this research highlights the ways in which the relative income of spouses can bring an interesting dynamic to a marriage, possibly obstructing the path to closeness.
 Individuals who earned more than their spouses were more cynical about the motives driving kind acts offered by their spouse, and as a result they reported being less committed to the marriage.

-Conversely those who earned the same as their spouse were more likely to trust the intentions of their spouse.
-Thus, the cynicism and lack of commitment documented in business relationships can edge into marriage.
+Conversely those who earned the same as their spouse were more likely to believe and trust the intentions of their spouse.
+The cynicism and lack of commitment documented in business relationships can edge into marriage.

 Whether in the spotlight or at the top of the career ladder, those in positions of power may doubt the purity of others’ beneficent motives and push away those close to them.
-The irony is the “corrupting effect of power on relationships is specifically triggered by the very acts that typically lead to greater intimacy: favours”.
-Power-holders should of course be cautious of others’ motives, but keep in mind that everyone is not single-mindedly self-interested.
+The irony is the “corrupting effect of power on relationships is specifically triggered by the very acts that typically lead to greater intimacy: favours.”
+The researchers suggest that power-holders remember that everyone is not seeking to grasp at their power.